 The Foundation supports capital projects such as hard costs related to the construction or purchase of new facilities, building renovations and improvements, purchase of capital equipment and furnishings, and other one-time capital needs.
 Broad fields of support include education, social services, arts, health, religion, and humanities.
 There is limited support for medical research.
 The current geographic areas of grant support are primarily the five boroughs of New York City, and Essex, Morris, and Union Counties in New Jersey.
 In recent years the average grant size has been around $10,000.

 The Foundation only gives grants to nonprofit organizations with a valid tax exempt status under Section 501(c)(3) of the Internal Revenue Code, and which are classified as public charities and not “private foundations” under Sections 509(a)(1) or (2) of the code.
 In general, the Foundation does not accept applications for endowment, operating support, benefit fundraisers, annual fund appeals, or from fiscal agents.
 Grants will not be made for leases or rentals of equipment.
 Grants are not made to individuals, or for projects outside the United States of America.

 - A completed Grant Application Form.

-- A project budget with line items, including amount raised and balance needed.
+- A project budget with line items.

 - An operating budget for the current fiscal year.